Sebastiaan-Alvarez-Rodriguez/Pythonator/controller/README.md

 # Pythonator Controller

 This sub-project is the controller of the robot, ie what runs on the chip connected to the motors.
-Our setup includes a ripoff arduino mega (with ATmega2560 cpu), an arduino CNC shield v3, and two DRV8825 stepper motor drivers, one for each axis.
+Our setup includes a ripoff arduino uno (with ATmega328p cpu), an arduino CNC shield v3, and two DRV8825 stepper motor drivers, one for each axis.
+The pen mechanism is controlled by a small solenoid.

 ## Required software